 Born in Reading, Pa., 1911.
-Studied at The Pennsylvania Academy of the Fine Arts and The Barnes Born in Reading, Pa., 1911.
-Studies of the Barnes Foundation.
-Awarded The William Emlen Cresson Foreign Traveling Scholarship, 1935; First Charles Foundation.
-Awarded The William Edition Philadelphia Sketch Club, 1936.
+Studied at The Pennsylvania Academy of the Fine Arts and The Barnes Foundation.
+Awarded The William Emlen Cresson Foreign Traveling Scholarship, 1935; First Charles Toppan Memorial Prize, 1936; Honorable Mention Philadelphia Sketch Club, 1936.
 Instructor in Still Life Painting.